-A budget is a detailed plan, which shows the financial consequences of an organization’s operating activities for a specific future period of time.
+A budget is a detailed plan showing the financial consequences of an organization’s operating activities for a specific future period.
 A budget acts as a financial model that summarizes future operations.

-Since many expenditures tend to vary with sales or volume of production, the estimate of these elements may be the most sensitive part of the entire budget.
-And a good manager will base his entire budget on the advise gets from his sales and marketing people.
+Since many expenditures tend to vary with sales or volume of production, estimating these elements may be the most sensitive part of the entire budget.
+A good manager will base his entire budget on the advice received from his sales and marketing people.

 Purposes of the Budgeting Process